sblask-webextensions/webextension-do-not-close-browser-with-last-tab/README.md

 whenever the focus of the window or a tab changes (which includes creating new windows and tabs).

+This extension only works if the `Continue running background apps when Chromium is closed` setting (under `Advanced`) is enabled (it is by default).

 Known Issues
 ------------